HR Wallingford

-HR Wallingford (previously the Hydraulics Research Station or HRS) is a hydrology research organisation based at Howbery Park, Wallingford, Oxfordshire, in the United Kingdom.
+HR Wallingford Ltd is an engineering and research organisation based in the United Kingdom with a focus on civil engineering and environmental hydraulics.

 It was created by the UK Department of Scientific and Industrial Research in 1947, to deal with 'looser boundary' problems such as coastal erosion, flood protection, and the silting and scouring of rivers, estuaries and harbours.

 HR Wallingford was a government establishment until 1982, when it was privatised from the Department of the Environment to become Hydraulics Research Station Limited.
 It became known as HR Wallingford in 1991.
 During its existence, it has contributed to advance hydraulics research.
 It also worked on water-related projects in the UK and around the world.

 History

 1945 – The Institution of Civil Engineers submitted a proposal to the Department of Scientific and Industrial Research on the need for a hydraulics research station in the UK.